vivektakcode/vivektakcode/README.md

 # 💫 About Me:
-🔭 I’m currently working on Flutter.<br>🌱 I’m currently learning more about Cryptocurrencies/Blockchain.<br>👯 I’m looking to collaborate on Flutter related Stuff.<br>🤔 I’m looking for help with VelocityX documentation.<br>💬 Ask me about Java/Flutter or any tech-related stuff.<br>📫 How to reach me: Check social links below.<br>⚡ Fun fact: I spend almost 6 hours listening to songs every day.
+🔭 I’m currently working on Java/SpringBoot/Flutter.<br>🌱 I’m currently learning more about Cryptocurrencies/Blockchain.<br>👯 I’m looking to collaborate on Flutter related Stuff.<br>🤔 I’m looking for help with VelocityX documentation.<br>💬 Ask me about Java/Flutter or any tech-related stuff.<br>📫 How to reach me: Check social links below.<br>⚡ Fun fact: I spend almost 6 hours listening to songs every day.

 ## 🌐 Socials: